Southern right whales attract thousands of visitors every year to experience these gentle giants off the South African coast.

-Whale spotter Vumanie (Kira) Matiwane offers his insight on the beautiful and photogenic, southern right whale.
+Our whale spotter offers his insight on the beautiful and photogenic, southern right whale.

 Locations – Where do I find Southern Right whales?

-Southern right whales are migratory whales which travel between the sub-Antarctic and the southern coastlines of South America, South Africa and Australia.
-They spend approximately half of the year (roughly December until May/June) in the sub-Antarctic regions where feeding is their main objective.
-Following their time spent stocking up on food reserves, the Southern right whales migrate north between 3000-4000km to their mating and breeding grounds.
-These whales are most commonly found along the coastlines in South Africa between July and December.
+They spend approximately half of the year (roughly December until May/June) in the Sub-Antarctic regions where feeding is their main objective.
+Following their time spent stocking up on fat reserves, southern right whales migrate north between 3000-4000km to their mating and breeding grounds of South America, South Africa and Australia.
+These whales are most commonly found along the coastlines in South Africa between July and November.

 Identification – What does a Southern Right whale look like?

-Southern right whales are large black whales between 14-16m in length that can weigh between 40-60 tonnes.
-These whales lack a dorsal fin, unlike most large whales.
-One of the most distinguishing features of the Southern right whales is the scattering of “callosities” on their head.
-These callosities are simply rough patches of skin on which barnacles and whale lice live.
-Each whale has a unique pattern of these callosities on their head, and the patterns prove useful as mechanisms for individual identification (either visually or by examining photos).
-When born, calves average between 4-6m in length and 1 ton in weight.
-The whales have large square-shaped black flippers and a large tail fin that can reach 7m in width.
-Approximately 4% of Southern right whales are born mostly white in colour; this colour typically becomes a grey/brindle colour in adults.
-When southern right whales are sighted, either at sea or from the coast, their identity is often facilitated by their ” V” shaped blow, due to the positioning of their two blowholes.
+Southern right whales are large whales between 14-16m in length that can weigh up to 80 tonnes.
+These whales lack a dorsal fin, unlike most large whales and are predominantly black with variable white patches on their belly.
+One of the most distinguishing features of southern right whales is the massive head covered in light coloured callosities.
+Callosities are simply rough patches of skin which are inhabited by barnacles and large numbers of whale lice.
+Each whale has a unique pattern of these callosities and are used for individual identification.
+The whales have large square-shaped flippers and a large fluke that can reach 6m in width.

 Behind the name – Why are they called right whales?